 Directional Markers: Orange

-ATVers and snowmobilers, please stay on this section of the County Forest.
+ATVs, dirt bikes and snowmobiles are required to stay on this section of the County Forest.
 It is accessed from 5th Concession Road to the east, and from the north-most section.
 Motorized riders are asked to stay along the hydro lines east of the forest to connect to other trail systems.